HELOCs - Everything You Need To Know

 Another interesting characteristic of HELOCs would be that when securing them, the banks or credit unions don’t typically charge any fees for them.
 They sometimes charge for the appraisal, but often that’s covered by them.
 However, when you pay them off, especially through a refinance or sale, you need to sign a form requesting it to be closed.
 Oftentimes, this comes with a penalty if done within the first few years.
 I’ve seen penalties as much as $250.

 Now, when you want a HELOC, shop around, a lot!
 You need to know a few things to do so.
 How much $$ do you want?
 What’s your credit score?
 What’s the value of your house?
 I think all banks and credit unions will go to 80% of the value of your house (minus the 1st mortgage), but do you want more than that?
 If so, that’s the first question to ask when calling around, what’s the highest LTV (loan to value ratio) you’ll lend to?
-Once they answer that, verify that the size of the HELOC that you’re wanting is allowed.
+Once they answer that, verify that the size of the HELOC that you’re wanting is allowed, so what’s your max loan amount at that LTV?
 For example, I know of several CUs that’ll go to 100% but their HELOC line limit is $20k.
 So clarify that their rules will work for you.
-Next ask about fees, do they charge any?
-And when are they due?
+Next ask about fees, do they charge any up front or at closing?
 Most don’t.
 But some charge for the appraisal.
 Now that you have the loan size, and the LTV, you can ask about rates.
-Don’t confused in their temporary incentives.
+Don’t get confused in their temporary incentives.
+Another important question to ask is how they calculate their monthly payments that are due.
+Most will offer interest only payments.
+But some have very strange repayment options that make the payments very large!
+Ask about any ongoing fees or annual fees so you know what to expect.
 Lastly, be sure to ask about timing.
 How long will it take them to process your loan?
 I would personally call around until I got 5 that did what I wanted.
 I’d apply with my favorite three.
 And once they all processed my loan and asked me for conditions, I’d close the one I liked the best.